bitdeep/cv/README.md

 - Integrated AI-powered natural language processing to enhance bot interactions, specially using zod and gpt-4o to create schemas and validate data.
 - Provided more intuitive user experiences through AI capabilities, using RAG to answer questions and to provide more accurate and up-to-date information.
-- **Developed very personalized AI bots that can't be easily detected by users, specially for chating when it's need to know user preferences and to act as a good friend**.
+- **Developed very personalized AI bots that can't be easily detected by users, specially for chat'ing when it'd need to know user preferences and to act as a good friend**.

 ## Blockchain Integration

 - Created bots capable of executing on-chain transactions based on user commands, specially generating user wallet addresses and private keys to interact with the blockchain.
-- Both on discord/tg, allowed users to verify and claim airdrops, voting, etc via bots.
+- Both on discord/tg, allowed users to verify and claim airdrops, voting, etc. via bots.

 ## Cross-Platform Solutions

-- Implemented solutions that synchronized data and functionality between Telegram, Discord, and web interfaces, specially for community bots that needs to be available 24/7 on multiple platforms.
+- Implemented solutions that synchronized data and functionality between Telegram, Discord, and web interfaces, specially for community bots that need to be available 24/7 on multiple platforms.
 - Integrated blockchain explorer and other APIs to allow users to check their balance, transactions, etc, directly from the bot interface.

 ## Security

 - Developed secure authentication systems for bots.
-- Normally I use aws secure vault to store my bots tokens and keys, and to avoid any leaks.
+- Normally I use aws secure vault to store my bot tokens and keys, and to avoid any leaks.
-- Also, for local bots initialization I tend to use local vaults npm modules to store my keys and tokens, and to avoid any leaks, as I can use dotenv, I avoid it on VPS/cloud services.
+- Also, for local bots initialization, I tend to use local vaults npm modules to store my keys and tokens, and to avoid any leaks, as I can use dotenv, I avoid it on VPS/cloud services.
-- Ensured user data protection and prevented unauthorized access to sensitive functions by encrypting data at rest and implementing strict access controls using local vaults with PIN codes to avoid exploitatin via looking for .env files.
+- Ensured user data protection and prevented unauthorized access to sensitive functions by encrypting data at rest and implementing strict access controls using local vaults with PIN codes to avoid exploitation via looking for .env files.

 ---